eric-brechemier/within/README.md

       innerFunction();
     });

-  The publish() function broadcasts to listeners registered with subscribe() the value of an event.
+  The publish() function notifies registered listeners of the occurrence of an event in the module together with the current value of the associated property.
 A common use case is to call publish() twice in a row, with a verb in the active form and the same verb in passive form:

-    publish( "start", get( "config" ) );
+    publish( "start", {
+      // configuration properties
+    });
-    publish( "started" );
+    publish( "started", true );

-  This allows to define two types of listeners for the event, listeners for "start" which process provided data in turn and listeners for "started" which get notified once the processing completes:
+  Listeners for "start" may process provided data in turn while listeners for "started" will get notified once the processing completes:

     subscribe( "start", function( config ) {
-      // configure some behavior using provided configuration });
+      // configure some behavior using provided properties });

     subscribe( "started", function() {